 \section{Systematic uncertainties}

-The estimate of backgrounds and signal efficiencies are subject to a number of systematic uncertainties.
+The estimate of background and signal efficiencies is subject to a number of systematic uncertainties.
+Table~\ref{tab:sys_rel} shows the contributions from the uncertainty in the signal and background (for two mass hypotheses, $\mN = 50$ and 500\GeV), expressed as a percentage of the total uncertainty.
 The relative sizes of these uncertainties for each type of background and signal, in each SR, are listed in Table~\ref{tab:sys}.
-Table~\ref{tab:sys_rel} shows the contributions from the uncertainty in the signal and backgrounds (for two mass hypotheses, $\mN = 50$ and 500\GeV), expressed as a percentage of the total uncertainty.